isPLG/isPLG/src/pages/blog/growth-data-ecosystem.md

 ---
 layout: $/layouts/post.astro
 title: Growth Data Ecosystem - The Key to Successful a Growth Strategy
 description: Growth Data plays a critical role in developing and executing a successful PLG stratrgy.
-Learn how we applied Product, Marketing, Sales and External data to generate $60k in a week.
+Learn how our experiment generated $60k ARR applying Product, Marketing, Sales and External data.
 tags:
   - plg
   - product led growth